cherkavi/enterprise-architect-toolbox/architecture-cheat-sheet.md

 ## Architecture Design
 ![design]( https://i.ibb.co/P4d0DdQ/architecture-design.png)
 1. Analyze Business Drivers, Stakeholders
-2. Analyze Goals and more specific Outcomes
+2. From Assessment (result of evaluation) need to set Goals and more specific Outcomes
 3. Gather Requirements from each Outcome
 4. prioritize Requirements - find out ASR
 5. split them to Functional and NonFunctional Requirements
+   > provide the appropriate level of details
+   > to allow develop/implement the solution.
 6. Define [Quality Attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes) for NonFunctional Requirements
 7. Depict Current Architecture
 8. Design Target Architecture ( with Options to achieve MVP )